a-dob/preview-paginator/README.md

 You may paginate Eloquent queries.
-In this example, we will paginate the ```App\Models\User``` model and indicate that we plan to display 15 records per page.
+In this example, we will paginate the ```App\Models\User``` model and indicate that we plan to display 5 records on first page and 15 records on the remaining pages.
 As you can see, the syntax is nearly identical to paginating query builder results:

 ```